Table of Contents Show

 For buyers competing against cash offers, a good CMA can level the playing field by telling you what kind of offer to make.
-Keep in mind that a CMA is not the same as an appraisal, which may come back with a different number than you did.
+Remember that a CMA is not the same as an appraisal, which may come back with a different number than you did.
 You will cover any shortfall between your offer’s appraised value out of pocket.

 4. Bid Higher If Other Foreclosures are Selling Quickly4.
 Bid Higher If Other Foreclosures are Selling Quickly

 There’s no clear way to know the bank’s bottom line.
 If you’re seeing a lot of foreclosed homes selling in your area, you must work closely with your agent to craft the best offer.
 Your pre-approval letter (if financing) should be backed up by a minimum of contingencies.
 Most foreclosures are already heavily discounted, so bidding too low might be a bad start.
 When operating in a competitive market, you may have to offer the asking price or a little above to beat multiple bids.

 5. Be Aware that You’ll be Buying the Foreclosed Home in ‘As-Is’ Condition5.
 Be Aware that You’ll be Buying the Foreclosed Home in ‘As-Is’ Condition

-Experienced New York buyers will know that this is ‘buyer beware’ territory.
-This is never truer than with foreclosures, always sold in ‘as-is’ condition.
+Experienced New York buyers will know this is ‘buyer beware‘ territory.
+This is never truer than foreclosures, always sold in ‘as-is’ condition.
 This means you’ll have no way to guarantee the property’s state.
-For all you know, it could be a total wreak and require as much cash as you’ve already paid for it to get it back up to code.
+For all you know, it could be a total wreck and require as much cash as you’ve already paid for it to get it back up to code.
 It’s the leading risk factor with buying foreclosures and why experienced buyers should only handle them.

 Final ThoughtsFinal Thoughts

 For those willing to brave the risks, foreclosure investing can be a great way to pick up a bargain.
 The stakes are big, but the returns are great if you play your cards.
 The Foreclosure Process in New York State